pyOpenSci/software-peer-review/how-to/editors-guide.md

 eligible to be published with JOSS unless **significant** changes and improvements to package functionality have been made.

-The PyOpenSci reviewers are not responsible for the paper.
+pyOpenSci reviewers are not responsible for reviewing the JOSS paper.
 Therefore, they are not required to read/review the `paper.md` file.
+The JOSS paper review will occur after you submit your package for fast-tracking through JOSS's review process.
 ```

 JOSS will accept the pyOpenSci review and direct the author to check their `paper.md` file.
 Once JOSS accepts the package,